/ tech-stacks / Go Performance Stack Guide for Solo Developers

 No ORMs that match Django or ActiveRecord.
 Go doesn't have a Django-style ORM that generates SQL, handles migrations, and manages relationships with one-line queries.
 SQLX gives you raw SQL with struct scanning. sqlc generates type-safe Go code from SQL queries.
 Both are excellent, but you're writing SQL instead of ORM calls.
 If you love ORMs, this is a downside.
 If you love SQL, it's a feature.

 The template story is evolving.
 Go's html/template package is functional but basic.
-Templ is a newer option that brings component-based templating to Go, and paired with HTMX it's a solid full-stack approach.
-But the ecosystem is younger than Django templates or React.
-You'll write more infrastructure code for your frontend.
+Templ is a newer option that brings component-based templating to Go (currently v0.3.1020, 10,323 stars), and paired with HTMX it's a solid full-stack approach.
+One thing to watch on the HTMX side: the stable line is 2.0.10, while 4.0.0 is still in beta as of late May 2026, so production projects should stay on the 2.x branch for now.
+The ecosystem is younger than Django templates or React, so you'll write more infrastructure code for your frontend.

 No framework dominance.
 Django is Django.
 Rails is Rails.
-In Go, there are a dozen web frameworks (Gin, Echo, Chi, Fiber, Gorilla) and none is the dominant standard.
-Chi is probably the most recommended for its simplicity, but the fragmentation means tutorials and examples are scattered across different frameworks.
+In Go, there are a dozen web frameworks and none is the dominant standard.
+The star counts tell the story of how spread out the ecosystem is.
+Gin leads at 88,565 GitHub stars, Fiber sits at 39,787, Echo at 32,419, and Chi at 22,250 (all checked late May 2026).
+Chi is probably the most recommended for an idiomatic stdlib-compatible router, but the fragmentation means tutorials and examples are scattered across different frameworks.

 Error handling fatigue.
 Every function that can fail returns an error, and you handle it explicitly. if err != nil { return err } becomes muscle memory.
 It's good practice and catches bugs early, but the repetition gets tedious in large codebases.